Drew Ferguson (politician): LGBT rights

 In response to a 2016 American Family Association survey, Ferguson indicated on a Likert scale question that he agrees with the statement "Governments should define marriage as between one man and one woman; no other definition of marriage should be legalized or supported with public funds."

+Israel

+Ferguson voted to provide Israel with support following 2023 Hamas attack on Israel.

 Controversy

 In February 2019, a representative from the American Federation of Government Employees sought an apology from Ferguson for a biography of Robert E. Lee that was on display in Ferguson's office.
 The AFGE representative reported that the book displayed a page that detailed Lee's pro-slavery beliefs.
-Ferguson's spokeswoman relayed an apology, and said the book had been removed from display.
+Ferguson's spokeswoman relayed an apology and said the book had been removed from display.